METHOD IN A MOTHER’S MADNESS

 The woman was 47 year old Catherine Bryan, a widow from the slums of Stepney, in London’s East End.

 She was originally from Ireland.
 It was not the first time she had been in trouble.
-In August the same year she and her 17 year old daughter Eliza had stolen some pewter drinking pots from local pubs.
+In August that same year she and her 17 year old daughter Eliza had stolen some pewter drinking pots from local pubs.
 They were arrested after a policeman saw them loitering near the King’s Head and told them move along.

 Mother and daughter appeared in court at the London Mansion House, accused of stealing pots, including one from publican Thomas Thornton of The King’s Head.
 Catherine was asked by the Lord Mayor why she hadn’t applied to the parish for poor relief instead of resorting to theft;

 She then stated that several years prior to this occasion her younger daughter had been flogged to death by the overseer, and that she had been forced to carry the coffin to the grave herself.
 It appears she was speaking the truth.
 Records show that in 1836, Mary Bryan, aged two and a half, had died and been buried in Stepney’s Globe Field burial ground.

-Catherine’s final comment was so eloquent; a true reflection of society’s treatment of the poor in the 19th century;
+Catherine’s final comment was so eloquent; a true reflection of society’s treatment of the poor in 19th century England;

 ‘A mother of children without anything to give them is the best judge of distress.’